 How To Establish Paternity

 In other cases, the mother may contest the putative father's paternity.
-This may occur when a man attempts to exercise his parental rights, such as gaining custody or visitation rights, with a child he believes is his.
+This may occur when a man claims he is the father of a child.
+He may be asserting parental rights, such as gaining custody or visitation rights.

 Parents who are in agreement can establish paternity without court action.
-This can be done by using either a paternity affidavit or a voluntary acknowledgment of paternity.
+This can be done with either a paternity affidavit or a voluntary acknowledgment of paternity.
 The father's name can then be added to the child's birth certificate.

 Many states presume the husband is the father of a baby born to his wife during or shortly after wedlock.